enatsek/Debian-Ubuntu/ad.md

 ---
 ### 4.1.
 Create Users

-Create all users with Password1 as the default password.
-Users are going to have to change their password at their first logon.
+Create all users with `Password1` as the default password.
+Users will be required to change their password at first logon.

 ```
 sudo samba-tool user add mrk01 Password1 --given-name=Mrk --surname=01 \